ESMValGroup/ESMValTool/doc/sphinx/source/esmvaldiag/observations.rst

 In the second part of the script each variable defined in ``VAR`` is separately extracted from the original data file and processed.
 Most parts of the code are commented, and therefore it should be easy to follow what is happening.
-This example coded in NCL, since many cmorizing scripts that are available so far are written in NCL, and adapting existing code and using existing libraries is easier than writing something totally new.
-However, in theory this script could also be written in Python but without the help of the Iris package and rather based on NetCDF4 or similar packages (this is why we need the cmorizing scripts).
-There is are several python-based cmorizing scripts available already, that can be used as guideline in case you would like to write your cmorizing script in python.

 For the second part of the program, the following points are important to keep in mind: